-VGH’s Spiritual Care Services department has been offering CASC accredited CPE courses for decades.
-Basic, Advanced and Supervisory levels of education are all being provided currently.
-CPE is taught in an interfaith context to people from all faith traditions and walks of life.
+The spiritual care teaching program at Vancouver Coastal Health (VCH) is fully accredited the Canadian Association for Spiritual Care (CASC).
+This type of training has been known for decades by the terms "Clinical Pastoral Education" (CPE) and "Supervised Pastoral Education (SPE)".
+We have been conducting both basic and advanced levels of Clinical Pastoral Education through our Spiritual Care and Multi-Faith Services department at Vancouver General Hospital for decades and were approved by CASC to add Richmond Hospital as a teaching site in 2019.
+Basic, Advanced and Supervisory levels of education are all being provided currently at both Vancouver General and Richmond Hospitals.
+CPE is taught in an multi-faith context with and for persons from all faith traditions and walks of life.
 After completion of two basic units and one advanced unit, if one has a M.A. degree in Theological studies or equivalent one can become eligible to apply for positions in BC public health facilities to work as a Spiritual Care Practitioner.
 Theological schools may also require their students to take CPE units as part of their training to be a minister or denominational chaplain.
 Please see below under VST for more information.

-Usually there is one Extended (Sept – April) and one Intensive (April – August) being taught in a calendar year at VGH.
-Other teaching sites may start operating in hospitals under VCH in the future.
+Usually there is one Extended part time unit (13hrs per week) (Sept – April) and one Intensive full time (40hrs per week) (April – August) being taught in a calendar year at VGH and Richmond Hospital.
+Other teaching sites may start operating in hospitals under the VCH program in the future.

 Phone: (604) 875-4111 Ext.
 68875